kailash-manasarovar/statement/docs/conclusion/theories.md

 - The target will be wholly unaware of the fact that all these photos and videos are being monetized on porn networks.
 - The gang has operated in freedom for decades and is protected by the highest orders of the land.
 - This means that they are completely free to infiltrate schools and learning establishments and target minors.
+- As time has passed, the nature of the porn that makes the most money for the gangs has evolved from brutalizing adult women into rape of children and babies.
+- If gang members wanted to escape this life of crime, they would find it nearly impossible and require a miracle.

 ### Support from the community